Chrysler PT Cruiser: PT Cruiser Sport

-Based on the Classic trim, the Sport version included a roof-mounted body-colored spoiler, 16-inch alloy wheels, PT Cruiser Sport badge, and an exclusive graphite metallic paint.
+Based on the Classic trim, the Sport version included a roof-mounted body-colored spoiler, 16-inch alloy wheels, a PT Cruiser Sport badge, and an exclusive graphite metallic paint.

-The PT Cruiser Sport was available with a two-liter gasoline engine in the UK market.
+The PT Cruiser Sport was available with a 2.0 L gasoline engine in the UK market.

 Couture edition

 The Couture edition was exhibited at the 2010 Geneva Motor Show as part of the expansion to the European market It featured a contrasting two-tone paint scheme: black above the beltline and silver metallic on the bottom section, with a red pinstripe dividing the two.
 The interior included Radar Red leather buckets (dark gray leather optional) with black piping, a red or black shifter knob, and chrome appliques.
-Outside features included 16-inch chrome-clad wheels with chromed bodyside moldings and accents.
+Outside features included 16-inch chrome-clad wheels with chromed body-side moldings and accents.
 Production was limited to 500.

 Chrysler Panel Cruiser

 The Chrysler Panel Cruiser was a design study that appeared at the 2000 Detroit Auto Show.
-Based on the PT Cruiser, it featured panels in place of the rear doors and a wooden floor in place of the rear seats.
+Based on the PT Cruiser, it featured panels in place of the rear doors and a wooden floor rather than rear seats.
 The Panel Cruiser was designed to mix elements of classic American panel trucks with those of a sports sedan.
-It rolled on 17-inch chrome wheels with 215/45 tires.
-The rear interior space featured a full wood floor with bright skid strips and wood bars along with the side quarter panels with cargo straps providing a multi-use cargo area.
+It featured 17-inch chrome wheels and its rear cargo space had a wood floor with bright skid strips and wood bars, while the side quarter panels included cargo straps for a multi-use cargo area.